• Courses

 • GTM preview mode not working

-• Youtube trigger not working
+• YouTube trigger not working

 In today’s guide, we tackled a trigger that, unfortunately, does not always behave as we would like to.
 This is mainly due to the fact that developers code forms in any way they want.
 There are no standards.
 As a result, a single Form Submission trigger cannot cover all the use cases.
 In fact, based on my experience, this trigger is useless in 99% of cases 🙂